-From former U.S. Representative Patrick J. Kennedy & Stephen Fried: Revealing stories that will change how we talk about mental health
+From Former US Representative Patrick J. Kennedy and Stephen Fried.
+Revealing stories that will change how we talk about mental health.

 Profiles in Mental Health Courage